 Some of the most serious personal injury cases our firm handles involve motorcycle accidents.
 Too often, other drivers don’t pay attention or fail to yield to motorcycles.
-Even a minor collision can result in significant injury or even death for a motorcycle rider.
+Even a minor collision can cause significant injury or even death for a motorcycle rider.
 Our lawyers have been successful in obtaining significant settlements and verdicts in Motorcycle cases throughout Maryland.
 Our singular focus is to assist our clients in getting the maximum amount of financial compensation for their motorcycle accident case.

 How Much is a Motorcycle Accident Case Worth?

 There is no definitive answer to this question of the settlement value of the average Maryland motorcycle accident cases.
-If anyone spends more time trying to figure out how to objectively understand the range of possible settlement and trial values for personal injury claims, I want to meet that person.
-I regularly track analytics on average financial awards for all types of accident cases, not just in Maryland but around the country.
-But the truth is that every case is unique making value comparisons very difficult.
-Moreover, the many motorcycle accident cases — including a large number of ours – are resolved with confidential settlements that are not reported.
+If anyone spends more time trying to figure out how to objectively understand the range of settlement and trial values for personal injury claims, I want to meet that person.
+I regularly track analytics on average financial awards for many accident cases, not just in Maryland but around the country.
+But every case is unique making value comparisons very difficult.
+Moreover, the many motorcycle accident cases — including many of ours — are resolved with confidential settlements that are not reported.

 A national study published by Jury Verdict Research found that the average verdict amount in motorcycle accident cases is around $575,000.
 By comparison, the median motorcycle accident case verdict is about $75,000.